 And let’s not forget the number of ways you can leverage these content for your business’ benefit too.

 Not only can content marketing generating sales, it can also be an invaluable tool for generating future leads.
 In addition, it fosters trust and opens a dialog for other purposes (such as gathering feedback or seeking funding).

 If you really want to reach an audience and encourage them to take action, then you need to appeal to them on an emotional level.

 And this is where the magic of content marketing really shines!

 It’s your opportunity to create new relationships, showcase your business’s personally and – key to content marketing – build trust.

 We’re in an era where consumers trust each other more than they do brands.
-It’s now, more than ever, essential to have a real ‘voice’ behind your business that connects with your audience and builds rapport with them.
+It’s now, more than ever, essential to have a real ‘voice’ behind your business.
+A voice that connects with your audience and builds rapport with them.

 Once you’ve done this, you’ll not longer be a faceless entity, but a human organisation run by people just like everybody.